PhiBabin/Redox-Lipo-Adapter/BUILD.md

 ![Orientation of D1](pictures/d1_orientation.png)

 #### Testing
 You can test that the USB port and 3V regulator is working correctly without the battery.
-You need to plug the USB-C port and check the voltages: you should see 5V between test point TP1 and the ground; and see 3V between the holes on either side of the board and the ground.
+ - Plug the USB-C port and check the voltages you should see:
+   - 5V between test point TP1 and the ground
+   - 3V between the holes on either side of the board and the ground.

 ### Connecting the Battery